zachleat/zachleat.com/README.md

 ## Pending

 1. Re-add `refresh-populars.sh` to this project.
-2. .htacess files and 404 template
+2. .htaccess files and 404 template